Motorcycle industry in China: Manufacturers

 China has more than 200 individual companies producing motorcycles nationally.
-China's leading motorcycle manufacturers include Grand River (Haojue brand), Lifan, Loncin, Zongshen, Jialing, Jianshe, Qianjiang, Haojin, Shineray, Bashan, Jonway, Wuxi Futong and Cyclone.
+China's leading motorcycle manufacturers include Jiangmen Dachangjiang Group (subsidiary of Haojue Holdings brand), Lifan, Loncin, Zongshen, Jialing, Jianshe, Qianjiang (who sold motorcycle with Keeway, QJmotor, Benelli and MBP Moto brands), Haojin, Shineray, Bashan, Jonway, Wuxi Futong.

 Joint ventures

-Several Chinese motorcycle companies cooperate in joint ventures with foreign motorcycle manufacturers including Loncin (BMW), Zongshen (Piaggio) and (Norton Motorcycle Company), Qingqi (Suzuki and Peugeot), Jianshe (Yamaha), Lifan (MV Agusta), Qianjiang (owners of Benelli), Jialing (Honda).
+Several Chinese motorcycle companies cooperate in joint ventures with foreign motorcycle manufacturers including Loncin (BMW), Zongshen (Piaggio and Norton Motorcycle Company), Qingqi (Suzuki, Hyosung, and Peugeot), Jianshe (Yamaha), Haojue (Suzuki), Qianjiang (owners of Benelli), Jialing (Honda), Znen (owners of Moto Morini), Shineray Group (owners of SWM Motors).
 These joint ventures are different in every case, and range from research, development and production ventures through to distribution, sales and marketing joint ventures.

 Chinese manufacturers have also partnered with European design houses to produce unique new models.
 CFMOTO works with Austrian designers Kiska to develop their new motorcycles.
-KTM and CFMOTO have had a joint venture since 2011, with CFMOTO importing and supplying KTM motorcycles across China.
-In 2020, CFMOTO opened the new KTM factory opposite the existing CFMOTO factory, where they will produce all of KTM's motorcycles as part of the KTM expansion.
-The LC8 engine will be exclusively manufactured in China under CFMOTO's name.
+KTM and CFMOTO have had a joint venture since 2011.

 Shineray recently leased Husqvarna's factory in Biandronno, Italy and acquired the rights to produce several of their models under the resurrected SWM brand.
-Shineray will also use the leases to produce models under their SRM brand, which will be imported to China.
+Shineray will also use the leases to produce models under their SWM brand, which will be imported to China.